cpplibv/libv/LIBV-TODO.md

 	WindowSize
 	Monitor

+// -------------------------------------------------------------------------------------------------

+Update to GLFW 3.2

 What is GLFW_USE_DWM_SWAP_INTERVAL?....
 Test it off

+Support for Vulkan
+GLFW now supports basic integration with Vulkan with glfwVulkanSupported, glfwGetRequiredInstanceExtensions, glfwGetInstanceProcAddress, glfwGetPhysicalDevicePresentationSupport and glfwCreateWindowSurface.
+Vulkan header inclusion can be selected with GLFW_INCLUDE_VULKAN.
+// Dont care / what is it?

+Window mode switching
+GLFW now supports switching between windowed and full screen modes and updating the monitor and desired resolution and refresh rate of full screen windows with glfwSetWindowMonitor.
+// Must adopt

+Window maxmimization support
+GLFW now supports window maximization with glfwMaximizeWindow and the GLFW_MAXIMIZED window hint and attribute.
+// Must adopt

+Window input focus control
+GLFW now supports giving windows input focus with glfwFocusWindow.
+// Must adopt

+Window size limit support
+GLFW now supports setting both absolute and relative window size limits with glfwSetWindowSizeLimits and glfwSetWindowAspectRatio.
+// Must adopt

+Localized key names
+GLFW now supports querying the localized name of printable keys with glfwGetKeyName, either by key token or by scancode.
+// What is it?
+Adopt if useful.
+Is this keyboard layout related?

+Wait for events with timeout
+GLFW now supports waiting for events for a set amount of time with glfwWaitEventsTimeout.
+// No use for me

+Window icon support
+GLFW now supports setting the icon of windows with glfwSetWindowIcon.
+// Must adopt

+Raw timer access
+GLFW now supports raw timer values with glfwGetTimerValue and glfwGetTimerFrequency.
+// No use for me

+Joystick connection callback
+GLFW now supports notifying when a joystick has been connected or disconnected with glfwSetJoystickCallback.
+// Must adopt

+Context-less windows
+GLFW now supports creating windows without a OpenGL or OpenGL ES context with GLFW_NO_API.
+// Could be useful but currently no plan for it.
+Document is as a TODO with very low priority

+Run-time context creation API selection
+GLFW now supports selecting the context creation API at run-time with the GLFW_CONTEXT_CREATION_API window hint value.
+// What?
+Maybe not needed

+Error-free context creation
+GLFW now supports creating OpenGL and OpenGL ES contexts that do not emit errors with the GLFW_CONTEXT_NO_ERROR window hint, provided the machine supports the GL_KHR_no_error extension.
+// Maybe not needed

+CMake config-file package support
+GLFW now supports being used as a config-file package from other projects for easy linking with the library and its dependencies.
+// What?
+Maybe not needed

+// -------------------------------------------------------------------------------------------------

 Priority levels for each operation
 IN - in-context operation (FAST and not context sensitive)